Best Brooklyn Bridge Photo Spot solotravely

 Coordinates: 40.7061 ° n, 73.9969 ° w

-If you are walking across the bridge, especially when you are in the middle of the pedestrian walkway, do not forget to see.
-The symmetry of the cable, combined with the huge gothic arches, provides an epic view.
+If you are walking across the bridge, especially when you are in the middle of the pedestrian walkway, do not forget to look.
+The symmetry of the cable, combined with the huge Gothic arches, provides an epic view.

 Brooklyn Bridge Pedestrian Walkway solotravely